 - Textured implants integrate better with the natural tissue and have a lower chance of developing capsular contracture – but tend to ripple more.

-Round vs Tear Drop Implants
+Choosing between Round or Tear Drop Implants

 By understanding specifically what you want and what will suit your body, Dr. Neavin can recommend the most ideal technique for your breast augmentation procedure.
-Although he uses all methods for the purpose of fulfilling your individual goals, Dr. Neavin prefers to perform his breast augmentation incisions either underneath the breast fold or around the areola since these approaches provide the most direct dissection to the pocket yielding the most precise implant placement.
+Although he uses all methods for the purpose of fulfilling your individual goals, Dr. Neavin prefers to perform his breast incisions either underneath the breast fold or around the areola since these approaches provide the most direct dissection to the pocket yielding the most precise implant placement.

 How to Choose the Right Implant Size